Madi Majwana: Stories from your Pocket 4 is back!

 About the show

 Madi Majwana: Stories from Your Pocket radio drama and stage production is back.
-Season 3 offers a fresh perspective on the economic outlook.
-It reveals the hard-hitting realities of those directly affected by job losses in large industries.
-It further explores some of the topics discussed in Seasons 1 and 2 and introduces other pertinent issues that continue to plague our society.
+Season 4 continues to offer a fresh perspective on the economic outlook of Batswana, revealing the hard-hitting realities of those who struggle with their finances.
+It continues to explore some of the themes from previous seasons and introduces other pertinent issues that continue to plague society.
 Characters from diverse backgrounds tell their stories as they strive to make a living.
-Their stories reflect the black, white and grey areas of real life monetary habits, successes and failures.
+Their stories reflect the black, white and grey areas of real-life monetary habits, successes and failures.

 The partnership between Barclays Bank and Maitisong is a significant illustration of how a responsible financial institution, that cares about the community within which it operates, could utilise the creative industry as tool for social and economic emancipation.
 It affirms the arts’ potential to contribute towards employment creation and empowerment.
 Since its implementation, the project has engaged over 150 young people, providing them with income and knowledge to manage it.
 One of the highlights of the programme has been training 35 young people as Debt Counsellors.
 We are currently pursuing opportunities for them to receive accreditation they can use to help financial institutions with debt counselling services.

-Season 3 airs on radio on the 13th February 2017.
-It plays on Mondays at 6:50am on Yarona FM, Wednesdays at 1:40pm on Gabz FM, Thursdays at 4:35pm on RB2 and Fridays at 6:30pm on Duma FM.
+Season 4 airs on radio on June 4th 2018.
+It plays on Tuesdays at 6:50am on Gabz FM, Sundays at 7:10pm on Yarona FM, and Fridays at 6:35pm on Duma FM.